 Frogs are one of the most commonly found amphibians on the planet and come in a massive variety of sizes and colors.
 Being amphibians, they are adapted to living in both terrestrial and aquatic environments and thus make interesting and popular pets to keep at home.
-Unfortunately, frogs are facing large declines in population due to human activities that impact their environment, as well as due to the ever-increasing pet trade, and you should only buy frogs that are bred locally and avoid buying wild-caught frogs.
+Unfortunately, frogs are facing large declines in population due to human activities that impact their environment, as well as due to the ever-increasing pet trade, and you should only adopt frogs that are bred locally and avoid capturing or acquiring wild-caught frogs.

-Frogs, both in the wild and in captivity, are largely carnivorous and eat a wide variety of insects that are naturally found in their local habitat.
-As such, when kept as pets, they should have a diet as close as possible to their diet in the wild.
+Frogs, both in the wild and as pets, are largely carnivorous and eat a wide variety of insects that are naturally found in their local habitat.
+As such, when kept as pets, they should have a diet as close as possible to their natural preferences.

 In this article, we’ll take a look at the diet of frogs in the wild, as well as what to feed them should you decide to keep one as a pet.

 Frogs are largely carnivorous animals that eat invertebrates that are easily available in their natural habitat.
-The size of the frog will typically determine what foods they are capable of eating, and small frogs will largely feed on small insects, while large frogs can eat small animals, such as mice, birds, and even other frogs.
+The size of the frog will typically determine what foods they are capable of eating, and small frogs will mostly feed on small insects, while particularly large frogs, such as the American bullfrog, can eat small animals, such as mice, birds, and even other frogs.
 Frogs are opportunistic eaters, and basically, whatever moves and can fit inside the frog’s mouth is worthy of being their next meal!

 It’s important to note that frogs will not eat dead insects or animals.
-In captivity, this is an important point, as frozen crickets or mealworms are not suitable for pet frogs — they need live food.
+As pets, this is an important point, as frozen crickets or mealworms are not suitable for pet frogs — they need live food.

 Depending on their size and environment, the following is a list of foods commonly eaten by frogs in the wild: